sumanjs/suman/examples/27-suman-best-practices.md

 ## Concurrency within a single test suite

+For the purposes of speed, ideally your test cases can run in parallel/interleave.
+However, if they are interleaving, they can both modify data in the shared scope and cause race conditions.
+To avoid these types of race conditions, Suman provides features to pass data (hopefully immutable) directly between test cases and beforeEach/afterEach hooks (in both directions)

-Please learn about the purposes of t.data and t.value
+Please learn about the purposes of t.data and t.value, the below is an illustration:

 ```